 It also means funds are received quickly without the extra burden of having to claim Gift Aid from the government.

-This initiative and this website was put together by a group of Charities, Payroll Giving Agencies, Payroll Funding Organisations and Companies to promote Payroll Giving.
+This initiative and this website was put together by charities, Payroll Giving Agencies and Professional Fundraising Organisations to promote Payroll Giving.

 We are not a charity or a limited company and we do not represent or act on behalf of any organisation.
-We exist purely to promote concept of Payroll Giving.
+We exist purely to promote Payroll Giving.

 This website was built and maintained by the team at PayCaptain.